Data Parsing & Serialization

 4. Payload Compression & Transfer Optimization

 When network bandwidth or memory constraints limit raw payload sizes, compress data before worker transfer.
-Utilize CompressionStream with the 'deflate' or 'brotli' algorithm to shrink serialized strings, then decompress inside the worker.
-Refer to Compressing Worker Payloads with Brotli for stream-based decompression patterns that avoid synchronous blocking.
+Utilize the CompressionStream API (supported in Chrome 80+, Firefox 113+, Safari 16.4+) with 'deflate-raw' or 'gzip' algorithms to shrink serialized strings, then decompress inside the worker.

 // main.js (Compression)